noopkat/electric-io/README.md

 This mode will show your cards and your telemetry, but won't let them create, edit, delete, or drag cards around.
 The dashboard settings will also not be available.

 This might also be handy for when you're happy with how everything is and want the dashboard to look a little cleaner.

+## Browser Support

+electric-io will work in modern web browsers, and we aim for it to run on any released in the last 2 years.
+Support does not extend to any version of Internet Explorer 💀.

 ## Contributing